mbakhoff/synchronization-template/readme.md

 ```

 When the result is needed in some other thread, then some trickery is needed to pass it around.
-One way is to use a `BlockingQueue`, another is to use shared state with explicit synchronization.
+One way is to use a `BlockingQueue`, another is to use shared state and `synchronized` blocks.
-Most of the time, the exceptions are forgotten and the multithreaded program is full of bugs.
+It's even more tricky to correctly pass an exception to the other threads when something crashes.

 `CompletableFuture` is a class that makes it easy to pass around the calculated result between threads while also correctly handling exceptions.
 Here is how it looks in action: